 - The ceiling fan wasn’t working, but we mostly used AC anyway

-- We realized there were termites in one of the bathroom sliding door when we noticed brown sand-like things that kept accumulating under the door when it was closed overnight.
+- We realized there were termites in one of the bathroom’s sliding doors when we noticed brown sand-like things that kept accumulating under the door when it was closed overnight.
 I was initially freaked out, but I read that termites don’t travel with you and in the end, it didn’t really bother us.

-We traveled a mere 4 weeks after Indonesia dropped their PCR requirement so the resort probably just starting to receive guests again and needed some time to maintain their rooms.
+We traveled a mere 4 weeks after Indonesia dropped their COVID PCR requirement so the resort had probably just starting to receive guests again and needed some time to maintain their rooms.

 Service at The Residence Bintan

-Because we traveled to Bintan so soon after Indonesia effectively dropped their COVID restrictions, I imagine most of the staff are still new at their job.
-But if that was the case, I wouldn’t be able to tell.
-Everyone seemed so capable, and hospitable, and any incidents were minor.
+Because we traveled to Bintan very soon after Indonesia effectively dropped its COVID restrictions, I imagine most of the staff are still new at their job.
+But if that was indeed the case, I wouldn’t be able to tell.
+Everyone seemed so capable and hospitable.

 We noticed throughout the stay that every single staff would always greet us when we pass by – with a smile, even if they are busy driving a buggy or transporting food around.
 I loved the staff at The Residence Bintan!